Develop your professional skills further with Warwick

 Currently we run a fast-track programme.

-If you have completed your PGCE with us within the last five years (currently 2015-2019), you can upgrade your qualification and complete your master’s within around 18 months.
+If you have completed your PGCE with us within five years of the course start date, you can upgrade your qualification and complete your master’s within around 20 months.
 You have up to five years to use your Accreditation of Prior Experiential Learning (APEL) but we recommend that you start it within a year or two of your PGCE, as this course is designed to sit alongside a full-time teaching role.
 If you take the fast-track programme, you'll take the Foundation Research Methods module online, then you'll spend 12 months writing a dissertation on a topic of your choice.

 We run three Saturdays on campus (one per term) in the dissertation stage.
 We would strongly recommend attending these sessions where possible.

 There are two modules which you'll need to pay for separately: